United States Navy Nuclear Propulsion: Nuclear Power Training Unit Instructors

-Nuclear Power Training Unit (NPTU) Instructors operate and teach at one of the moored training ships as part of final stage of nuclear training for officers and enlisted nuclear operators.
+Nuclear Power Training Unit (NPTU) Instructors operate and teach at one of the moored training ships as part of the final stage of nuclear training for officers and enlisted nuclear operators.

 Navy Nuclear Propulsion Officer Candidate (NUPOC) Program

 For current undergraduate students who meet the high academic standards and prerequisite background, especially those pursuing majors such as mathematics, engineering, physics or chemistry, the NUPOC program provides money to eligible candidates to complete their undergraduate or graduate degree as well as a regular monthly income while in school.
 The pay amount varies based on location, but is usually in the range of $4000–5500 per month.
 There is also a one-time $15,000 bonus for getting accepted for Submarine, Surface, and Naval Reactors Engineer positions.
 After obtaining their degree, individuals earn a commission in the Navy and pursue one of the Officer career paths in Navy Nuclear Propulsion.

 While in NUPOC, students have no special uniforms, classes, or obligations day-to-day.
 They must, however, refrain from drug use and pass a physical fitness test every six months.
 Students in NUPOC are considered "Active Duty" and paid at the E-6 or E-7 paygrade.
 As such, time spent completing a degree accrues for purposes of Naval Retirement and VA benefits such as the Post-9/11 GI Bill.